dagatsoin/ravioli/packages/ravioli/README.md

 ## Is ravioli for you?
 - :heavy_check_mark: you are a junior dev looking for a great developement experience
-- :heavy_check_mark: you are a Typescript developer
+- :heavy_check_mark: you have to develop a temporal logic app (tabletop game, form with steps, ...)
-- :heavy_check_mark: you strugggle to organize your code and are looking for a opinionated framework
+- :heavy_check_mark: you are lead dev who is looking for a simple solution to onboard junior dev on project with Separation of Concern in mind.

 ## Is ravioli not for you?
 - :x: you need a library rather a framework (come back later, when the Crafter package will be documented)